Back in 1983, there was a major organizational realignment in the New York Banking Division.

 As my career took me to different places & positions, this whole “Common Practices” effort proved invaluable to me.

-After leaving CitiPhone in ‘88 to head up One Bank Practices (later, Process Improvement & Development), I was tasked with doing very similar work, but on a national level.
+After leaving CitiPhone in ‘88 to head up One Bank Practices (later, Process Improvement & Development), I was tasked with doing very similar work, but, now on a national level.

 And then, when I transferred to the USCC in ‘93, I eventually became Service Director for the site & amongst my many responsibilities was serving as the main liaison with the entire U.S. Retail Bank.

-It’s great when you can look back on your career & all the relationships (& friendships) you made with such wonderful people across the country & just appreciate all the hard work you put it & where you came from.
+It’s great when you can look back on your career & relish all the relationships (& friendships) you made with such wonderful people from across the country.
+I always took great pride in all the time & hard work I invested in ACTIVELY building, and strengthening, these incredible bonds with all my partner organizations.

 The saddest day in my life (aside from the deaths of Laurie & my Dad) was the day I left Citi in November 2006.